1Password/scim-examples/aws-ecsfargate-terraform/README.md

 ### Set a log retention period

-Thw deployment example retains logs indifnietely by default.
-If you would like to set a differnet retention period, specify a number of days in the `log_retention_days` variable in `terraform.tfvars`:
+The deployment example retains logs indefinitely by default.
+If you'd like to set a different retention period, specify a number of days in the `log_retention_days` variable in `terraform.tfvars`:

 ```terraform
 log_retention_days = <number_of_days>